CHESS Homeless is committed to protecting the privacy and security of the personal information of its volunteers, guests and employees.

 We may hold any or all of the following personal information about you:

-- personal details such as your name, gender, age, date of birth, email address, postal address, telephone or mobile number, and identifiers such as National Insurance number;
+- personal details such as your name, gender, age, date of birth, email address, postal address, telephone or mobile number, and identifiers such as National Insurance number and other records provided for ID purposes;

 - information relating to risk/needs assessments and support planning such as criminal history; dependencies; other agencies you interact with; housing details